 DETROIT - Tuesday night in Michigan was a lot more exciting than you probably planned it to be.

-Around 8:10 p.m. (give or take), a meteor flew past Southern Michigan, triggered a weak earthquake and blowing up your social media feed.
+Around 8:10 p.m. (give or take), a meteor flew past Southern Michigan, triggered a weak earthquake and blew up your social media feed.

 The United States Geological Survey confirmed Tuesday that a meteor was sighted over Metro Detroit and caused a magnitude 2.0 earthquake, according to the National Weather Service.